One Finger Death Punch

 “The music, which is quite good and very well suited for this game, reinforces the kung-fu atmosphere, as does the commentator who sounds like he came from a stereotypical old kung-fu translation.”

-“There is literally only one real flaw - the narrator's 'bad dub' accent may be seen as annoyingly stereotypical, though that may be chosen for atmosphere.”
+“The narrator's 'bad dub' accent may seem annoyingly stereotypical, though that may be chosen for atmosphere.”

 - 100 % positive mentions